-New Gokul Farm’s primary goal is to enable self sustainability and harmonious living between nature, humans and animals, specifically the cow.
-It also provides alternatives to agricultural and dietary practices that support meat and unethical dairy industries.
+New Gokul Farm’s primary concern is to present alternatives to agricultural and dietary practices that support and depend upon the meat and dairy industries’ slaughter of innocent animals, specifically the cow.
 To this end, New Gokul Farm presents the philosophy and implementation of compassionate cow protection.

 Get to know the herd

 These cows and oxen spend their entire lifespan of about 16-20 happily on the farm.
 Cows give milk, oxen work on the organic farm and bulls propagate the herd.
 They all have unique personalities.
 Find your favourite below and say hello when you come visit!